 Need to purchase four extra probes to make use of full six

-Customers of the Oprol Bluetooth Meat Thermometer find this simplistic to pair, thoroughly practical with six probes, and a dependable cooking product addition all-around.
+Customers of the Soraken Bluetooth Meat Thermometer find this simplistic to pair, thoroughly practical with six probes, and a dependable cooking product addition all-around.

 Next on this roundup is the Govee Grill Thermometer.
 This model is a six channel device that you can monitor through your Apple or Android device.
 There are six different probed that you can leave in the cooler or food to keep track of the temperature.
 Each of the probes comes with a plastic spool for storage when not in use.